platformland/electric-book/book/text/users.md

 As such, your team may not have any direct relationship with end-users.
 However, this does not mean you do not have users.
 Some user-types it is essential to consider when designing platforms include:

 * **Developers** wanting to integrate with your platforms quickly and easily.
-They may work as part of teams in another part of the government, another their of government or in the private sector
+They may work as part of teams in another part of the government, another tier of government (e.g. local government) or in the private sector
 * **Designers** of a service who may need to understand how your platform will fit into a broader service design, or include it in prototypes they are testing
 * **Procurement managers** who need to know how any contractual or financial arrangements work (although hopefully, you will have minimized these)
 * **Administrators** who might need to manage the use of the platform, such as viewing usage reports or changing their settings